getdish/dish/docs/nate.md

 - Add o tag, upvote/downvote, star
 - [ ] hover on left side should show a "banner" on bottom of right

+Week 3

+- [ ] make a list of articles for luke

 ---

 - [ ] crawler for "header" images for dishes (Pho) (Instagram?)